Converse (logic): Implicational converse

 Let S be a statement of the form P implies Q (P → Q).
 Then the converse of S is the statement Q implies P (Q → P).
 In general, the truth of S says nothing about the truth of its converse, unless the antecedent P and the consequent Q are logically equivalent.

 For example, consider the true statement "If I am a human, then I am mortal."
 The converse of that statement is "If I am mortal, then I am a human," which is not necessarily true.

-On the other hand, the converse of a statement with mutually inclusive terms remains true, given the truth of the original proposition.
+However, the converse of a statement with mutually inclusive terms remains true, given the truth of the original proposition.
 This is equivalent to saying that the converse of a definition is true.
-Thus, the statement "If I am a triangle, then I am a three-sided polygon" is logically equivalent to "If I am a three-sided polygon, then I am a triangle", because the definition of "triangle" is "three-sided polygon".
+Thus, the statement "If I am a triangle, then I am a three-sided polygon" is logically equivalent to "If I am a three-sided polygon, then I am a triangle," because the definition of "triangle" is "three-sided polygon".

 A truth table makes it clear that S and the converse of S are not logically equivalent, unless both terms imply each other:

 Going from a statement to its converse is the fallacy of affirming the consequent.
 However, if the statement S and its converse are equivalent (i.e., P is true if and only if Q is also true), then affirming the consequent will be valid.